DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

 Turntable-EX is a fully integrated turntable controller, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.

-The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our Getting Started guide for CommandStation-EX (Conductor, Tinkerer, and Engineer).
+The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our :ref:`get-started/levels:choose your level` guide for CommandStation-EX (Conductor, Tinkerer, and Engineer).

 The out-of-the-box example configuration should allow a Conductor level user to get up and running relatively quickly using the ubiquitous ULN2003/28BYJ-48 stepper controller and motor combination that are readily available.